murphyka/murphyka.github.io/_pages/about.md

 {% include profile_block.liquid %}

-**About me:** I am now an assistant professor in the computer science department at NJIT!
+**About me:** I am now an assistant professor at NJIT.
+My primary appointment is in the [computer science department](https://cs.njit.edu/), and I have a joint appointment in the [data science department](https://ds.njit.edu/).

 A highly compressed view of my research trajectory:<br>
 **New Jersey Institute of Technology**  Assistant Professor, 2025- <br>